innesian/AlphaHue/README.md

 * Follow the directions on obtaining a username from the [documentation](http://www.developers.meethue.com/documentation/getting-started).

 ### Connecting from a remote server
 If you're connecting to your bridge from an external server you may need to forward a port via your router.
-There are security risks associated with this you should consider.
+There are security risks associated with this that you should consider.
 If your project is not a personal one but an app or some software intended for use by other people with their light systems you should request the remote API access from Phillips directly.
 * *Step 1*: [Determine the internal IP address of your Bridge](http://www.meethue.com/api/nupnp).
 * *Step 2*: [Forward an unused port to the internal IP address of the Bridge](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/)
 * After forwarding (for example, port 24055, to the Bridge) your *Bridge Hostname* would be [yourIpAddress:24055](https://www.google.com/search?q=what+is+my+ip&oq=what+is+my+ip)